 The user application can by no means modify the part of the Secure Enclave used by the SBSFU as it is protected by the WRP function of the chip, hence the configuration of both the Secure Boot and the Secure Firmware Update components is kept unchanged.
 Each SE functionality is executed completely as enforced by the chip firewall and the SBSFU functions are logically locked once the TOE gives control to the user application.
-This requirement is tested by the evaluation laboratory against ATE\IND.1 and AVA\VAN.3 in the scope of a SESIP3 evaluation.
+This requirement is tested by the evaluation laboratory against ATE\IND.1 and AVA\VAN.3 in the scope of a SESIP3 evaluation, which exceeds the requirements for a SESIP1 evaluation claimed in this ST.